HoustonJ2013/Capstone_CV_Galvanize/README.md

 ## EDA and Image Preprocessing

 ### Image Quality Control
-Image annotation quality is checked by randomly selecting 40 pictures and put the raw image and annotation image in togglable slides in a [PPT](https://github.com/HoustonJ2013/Capstone_Deep_Learning_Galvanize/blob/master/ppts/QC_Dec_12.pptx).
+Image annotation quality is checked and I randomly selected 40 pictures and put the raw image and annotation image in togglable slides in a [PPT](https://github.com/HoustonJ2013/Capstone_Deep_Learning_Galvanize/blob/master/ppts/QC_Dec_12.pptx).
 Overall the quality of the annotation is very good for this assessement.

 ### Pre-processing
 Seismic images only have one value in a pixel, compared to the RGB in the training data sets.
 In this project, I convert the RGB colored images to grayscale images in order for the conclusion to be better generalized.
 [Gleam algorithm was found to be almost always the top performer for face and object recognition.](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0029740#s3) Gleam method uses standard [gamma correction](https://en.wikipedia.org/wiki/Gamma_correction) on RGB channels, and takes the mean of the corrected RGB channels as grayscale intensity.